sqlxpert/aws-tag-sched-ops/readme.md

 ### Naming Conventions

-* AWS imposes different character set restrictions for different resource types.
+* AWS imposes some character set restrictions.
 This project replaces known forbidden characters with with `X`.
-* The name consists of these parts, in order, and separated by hyphens (`-`):
+* The name consists of these parts, separated by hyphens (`-`):

   |#|Part|Example|Purpose|
   |--|--|--|--|